kholia/OSX-KVM/README.md

   Note: This same script works for Big Sur, Catalina, Mojave, and High Sierra.

-  If you are new to installing macOS, see the [older README](README-OLD.md) for help.

 - You are all set! 🙌

 - (OPTIONAL) Use this macOS VM disk with libvirt (virt-manager / virsh stuff).